snadi-teaching/flask-performance-testing/README.md

-# In-Class Exercise: Static Application Security Testing (SAST)
+# In-Class Exercise 1: Static Application Security Testing (SAST)

 In this exercise, you will practice running Static Application Security Testing (SAST) tools to analyze the security of the given Flask application.
-This is the same repo we used before with a front end and backe end.
+This is the same repo we used before with a front end and backend but I dockerized it.
 You will use three different SAST tools to scan the codebase for vulnerabilities:

 - **[Bandit](https://bandit.readthedocs.io/en/latest/)**: A tool for finding common security issues in Python code.
 - **[Trivy](https://trivy.dev/latest/)**: A tool that scans container images for vulnerabilities.